Frequently Asked Questions (FAQ): Optometry License Application

 Once you have been licensed you can go to the BreEZe website and have it changed there.

 As a result of Assembly Bill 1708, effective January 1, 2018, the Board no longer provides NBEO sponsorships.
 Please contact NBEO for more information.
-However, due to increased interest, the Board is collecting data on those who are international graduates and are interested in practice in California.
-Please email the Board with your information.
+You may also wish to contact the following accredited schools/colleges of optometry who may offer NBEO sponsorship and Advanced Standing International Programs:

 Applicants with convictions or disciplinary action on a professional license need to go through some extra steps in the review process when they apply for a license or registration with the Board.
 This does not necessarily mean that they won’t get licensed or registered; many go on to either receive full licensure or registration or are granted a license or registration with certain probationary conditions to ensure public protection.